MUSIC FESTIVAL RULES

 5. Fees are not returnable unless the class is cancelled by the Festival Committee which reserves the right to cancel any class.

-6. Ages, for class entry purposes, where applicable, should be calculated as at the last day of August 2018.
+6. Ages, for class entry purposes, where applicable, should be calculated as at the last day of August this current year.
 In classes where ages are specified, younger competitors may be accepted at the discretion of the committee (e.g. in duet classes).

 7. Competitors may bring their own Piano accompanists, but official accompanists will be available to competitors WHO HAVE ASKED FOR THEIR SERVICES ON THEIR ENTRY FORMS.
 A non returnable fee of £4 is required to secure their services.
 This is per person/group for the whole Festival for competitors of 12 years and over.